Capital Center Backs 'Stand Up for Justice' Rally

 The state Department of Finance admits the hit on court funding has been significant over the past four years, totaling $653 million.
 California faces a nearly $16 billion shortfall and the administration insists that further cuts to the justice system are absolutely necessary.

-The Capital Center for Public Law & Policy has been at the forefront of efforts to prevent further funding cuts to court funding.
-In November, Pacific McGeorge was the first stop on a tour promoting public "Hearings on California's Civil Justice Crisis," which brought together many prominent state jurists and attorneys to campus.
+The Capital Center for Law & Policy has been at the forefront of efforts to prevent further funding cuts to court funding.
+In November, McGeorge was the first stop on a tour promoting public "Hearings on California's Civil Justice Crisis," which brought together many prominent state jurists and attorneys to campus.
 The half-day forum, organized by One Justice, featured witness panels on foundational, rights to counsel, senior services and continuum of services events.